Eternal Peace

 -

-Spirit Element: Fire
+Spirit Element: Earth

-£ 95.00 – £ 990.00 BUYFire belongs to a series of 5 paintings in art-ma’s collection, each relating to one of the classical elements: Fire, Water, Earth, Air and Space.
+£ 95.00 – £ 990.00 BUYEarth belongs to a series of 5 paintings in art-ma’s collection, each relating to one of the classical elements: Fire, Water, Earth, Air and Space.
 This collection created by Ovidiu Kloska, is a compilation of abstract paintings, featuring heavy textures in rich colours, resulting in contemporary artwork that is both fascinating and dramatic.

-Fire is a symbol of cleansing and purification.
+The Earth element resembles practical and physically active energy, and is the most stable and persistent of all five elements.
+It represents groundedness, stability, potential and stillness.
+It reminds us to let the strength of the Earth ground us in our practice and as we move through life.
 Although the elements are significant across many cultures, in the Upanishad, an ancient scripture from Hinduism, it refers to the elements being used for spiritual growth.

-– Taittirīya UpaniṣhadIn this painting the bright bold colours of red, orange and yellow, with the big brush strokes of Acrylic on canvas, create a beautiful piece of artwork in Kloska’s series of the five elements.
+In this painting the big brush strokes of Acrylic in shades of brown, green and orange earthy tones sweep across the canvas, creating a beautiful piece of artwork in Kloska’s series of the five elements.

 Artist: Ovidiu Kloska, Original Media: Acrylic on Canvas